awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 If you create a domain with a public endpoint, you cannot later place it within a VPC\.
 Instead, you must create a new domain and migrate your data\.
 The reverse is also true\.
 If you create a domain within a VPC, it cannot have a public endpoint\.
 Instead, you must either [create another domain](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) or disable this control\.

-See [Migrating from public access to VPC access](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/vpc.html) in the *Amazon OpenSearch Service Developer Guide*\.
+See [Launching your Amazon OpenSearch Service domains within a VPC](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/vpc.html) in the *Amazon OpenSearch Service Developer Guide*\.

 ## \[ES\.3\] Elasticsearch domains should encrypt data sent between nodes<a name="fsbp-es-3"></a>